Chapter 4

 content.
 Perhaps there could be a larger and looser

-tight binary system ..? ..
+binary system..?..
 In addition to the massive emission of

 gravitational waves, the collision-fusion of compact objects in